skills/deploy-to-azure/README.md

   Now that you've applied the proper label, let's wait for the GitHub Actions workflow to complete.
 When it's finished, you can confirm that your environment has been destroyed by visiting your app's URL, or by logging into the Azure portal to see it is not running.

-2. Wait about 20 seconds then refresh this page for the next step.
+2. Wait about 1 minute then refresh this page for the next step.

 </details>